Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps

 \section{Introduction}

-The study of chaotic systems is often focused on comprehending the statistical properties that result from their intricate dynamics.
+The study of chaotic systems is often focused on understanding the statistical properties that result from their intricate dynamics.
 Within the class of chaotic dynamical systems, mixing dynamical systems hold particular importance.
-Specifically, a map $f:M\to M$, acting on a compact manifold $M$ with an invariant probability measure $\mu$ on $M$ (i.e., $\mu(\cdot) = \mu(f^{-1}(\cdot))$), is referred to as mixing if, for every bounded measurable observable $\psi, \varphi: M \to \mathbb{R},$ The equation above suggests that if $f$ is mixing, the random variables $\varphi \circ f^n$ and $\psi$ tend towards asymptotic independence.
+Specifically, a map $f:M\to M$, acting on a compact manifold $M$ with an invariant probability measure $\mu$ on $M$ (i.e., $\mu(\cdot) = \mu(f^{-1}(\cdot))$), is referred to as mixing if, for every bounded and measurable observables $\psi, \varphi: M \to \mathbb{R},$ The equation above suggests that if $f$ is mixing, then the random variables $\varphi \circ f^n$ and $\psi$ tend towards independence.

 When studying mixing systems, a natural question is how fast the convergence of \eqref{correlation} occurs.
 Two commonly employed techniques to address this question are the spectral gap method and the construction of Young towers for the system $f$.
-The first technique involves identifying a suitable Banach space $F\subset L^1(M,\mu)$ such that the Perron-Frobenius operator induced by $f$ exhibits a spectral gap in its spectrum (see \cite{CarTransf, BTransf,Btranf2,CarlangeloTransf}).
-The second requires finding a subset $\Delta\subset M$ and a return function $R: \Delta \to \mathbb N$ such that $f^R(x) = f^{R(x)}(x)\in \Delta$ for $\mu$-almost every $x\in \Delta$, and $f^R :\Delta \to \Delta$ is a Gibbs-Markov map (for more details, see \cite[Chapters 3 and 6]{Alves}).
+The first technique involves identifying a suitable Banach space $F\subset L^1(M,\mu)$ such that the Perron-Frobenius operator induced by $f$ exhibits the spectral gap property (see \cite{CarTransf, BTransf,Btranf2,CarlangeloTransf,Ruelle1989} and the references therein).
+The second method was introduced by L.-S. Young in her series of seminal works {\text{ blue}\cite{LSYoung1,LSYoung2,LSYoung3,LSYoung,LSY}}.
+This approach involves identifying a subset $\Delta \subset M$ and defining a return function $R: \Delta \to \mathbb{N}$ such that the $\mu$-measurable map $f^R: \Delta \to \Delta$, given by $f^R(x) = f^{R(x)}(x),$ exhibits strong hyperbolic properties.
+The hyperbolic behaviour of $f^R$, combined with the decay rate of the sequence $\{\mu(R > n)\}_{n \in \mathbb{N}}$, provides the means to establish an upper bound for the speed of convergence of \eqref{correlation} (see \cite[Chapters 3 and 6]{Alves} for further details).

-The question of how fast the convergence of \eqref{correlation} occurs can be extended to a random dynamical systems context.
-Given a random dynamical system $f_\omega^n: M\to M$ over an $\mathbb P$-invariant ergodic dynamical system $\theta:\Omega \to \Omega$ one may consider how fast
+The question of how fast the convergence of \eqref{correlation} occurs can be extended to the random dynamical systems context.
+Given a random dynamical system $f_\omega^n: M\to M$ over a $\mathbb P$-invariant ergodic dynamical system $\theta:\Omega \to \Omega$ one may consider how fast